icesat-2UT/icesat-2tiles_nga/README.md

 # ICESat-2 Tiles
 ## A Convenient Processed Format for ICESat-2 Data

 This module provides the framework for ingesting ATL03 and ATL08 data into a tiled format in compressed LAZ format.
 It assumes local access to ATL03 and ATL08 data products from [ICESat-2](https://icesat-2.gsfc.nasa.gov/).
+The code is built off the sourcecode for [PhoReal](https://github.com/icesat-2UT/PhoREAL).

 ### Getting Started